 02 of 04

-The central emergency number puts you through to the Cuerpo General de Bomberos Voluntarios Del Perú, Peru’s national (and voluntary) fire brigade.
-They respond to fires and accidents, as well as smaller medical emergencies.
+The central emergency number 116 puts you through to the Cuerpo General de Bomberos Voluntarios Del Perú, Peru’s national (and voluntary) fire brigade.
+They respond to fires, traffic and other accidents, and smaller medical emergencies.

 03 of 04

-Emergency medical help is also available through both the police (105) and fire brigade (116), but the quality of service can vary greatly.
-Fire brigade units are likely to be better equipped for medical emergencies.
+If SAMU does not operate in the area where you need medical assistance, you can also reach emergency medical help through both the police (105) and fire brigade (116), but the quality of service varies greatly.
+Fire brigade units generally come better equipped to deal with medical emergencies.

-Alternatively, you can call a private ambulance service, but you will have to pay for the call-out unless you are already a member.
+Alternatively, you can call a private ambulance service, but you will have to pay out of pocket for the run unless you are a member.
 Private ambulance services include:

 04 of 04